• Skip to primary navigation

 Instructions

-• First, prepare the bundt cake mold.
-Grease it thoroughly with a piece of solid fat (for example, Crisco) and sprinkle with about two tablespoons of breadcrumbs.
+- Before you start cooking: First, prepare the bundt cake mold.
+Grease it thoroughly with 1 Tablespoon solid fat (for example, Crisco) and sprinkle with about2 Tablespoons sifted breadcrumbs.

-• Crack the eggs in a large bowl.
+- Crack 3 eggs in a large bowl.
 Beat them with an electric mixer, slowly at first, then increase the speed.
-Gradually add the granulated sugar until you've used it all.
+Gradually add 1 cup granulated sugar until you have used it all.
 After about five minutes, you should get a light, fluffy egg mixture.

-• Take less than half of the batter and put it in a clean bowl.
-Add in the cocoa powder and a little milk to keep the cocoa batter from being too thick.
+- Separate less than half of the batter and put it in a clean bowl.
+Add in 3 Tablespoons dark powdered cocoa and 2 Tablespoons milk to keep the cocoa batter from being too thick.
 Briefly whisk with a mixer.

-• Pour half of the light batter into the prepared bundt pan.
-Cover with all of the cocoa cake batter and finish with a layer of the remaining vanilla cake batter.
+- Fill the bundt cake pan: Pour half of the light batter into the prepared bundt mold.
+Cover with all of the cocoa cake batter, and finish with a layer of the remaining light cake batter.

-• Preheat the oven to 350°F (177°C), and set to upper and lower heat.
-Bake the cake for 45 minutes to an hour, depending on the type of mold.
+- Bake the Bábovka cake: Preheat the oven to 350 °F and set it to upper and lower heat.
+Bake the Bábovka cake for 45 minutes to an hour, depending on the type of mold.

 Notes